A narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us

 Narcissistic mothers don’t have children for the same reasons normal mothers do.

 They don’t have children because they want to see their cute little fingers and toes.

 They don’t have children to watch them grow and play to remind them of the good things in life.

 They know a child will love them unconditionally, and they will have complete control over their lives.

 From a very young age, I felt her resentment towards me.

 It wasn’t until I became a mother myself I realized how strange it was.

 I must have been horrible; what else could it be?

-Another thing to point out is mothers like this are obsessively concerned about what society thinks of them.
+Another point is mothers like this are obsessively concerned about what society thinks of them.